 Study 2: Method

-In study 2, we exposed participants to an experimental script which explicitly stated [see 22, 23] that consuming a dose of alcohol would reduce the urge to drink or were provided with a neutral control message.
+In study 2, we exposed participants to an experimental script which explicitly stated [see 22, 23]] that consuming a dose of alcohol would reduce the urge to drink or were provided with a neutral control message.
 Participants were exposed to this script prior to a priming drink and SST.
 It was hypothesised that the alcohol priming effect and alcohol-induced inhibitory impairments would be reduced following the experimental message.

 Participants